Your water meter

 Most residential water meters are 5/8 to 3/4 inches.
-Larger homes may have a 1-to-2-inch meter to provide the amount of water needed to serve the property.
+Larger properties may have a 1-to-2-inch meter to provide the appropriate capacity.

 In contrast, a large resort hotel with thousands of bathrooms or an industrial complex with numerous businesses require more capacity and pressure, and thus have larger meters.

-You can determine the meter size for your property by looking at the top of your Water District bill, which includes the meter number, size, current reading, the date the meter was read, previous reading and usage in thousands of gallons.
+You can determine the meter size for your property by looking at your Water District bill, which includes the meter number, size, current reading, the date the meter was read, previous reading and usage in thousands of gallons.

 Water District customers pay for water used as well as service charges from both the district and the Southern Nevada Water Authority (SNWA).
 The service charges help pay for the construction and maintenance of the water treatment and delivery system.